 What is German Potato Salad

-It is widely believed that the potato salad originated in Germany and later spread throughout Europe and the European colonies.
-Unlike the creamy, mayo-based potato salad we are familiar with here in the US, the German potato salad (at least this version of it) is made by combining boiled potatoes with bacon and bacon grease, onions, a zesty vinaigrette.
-Most often served warm, enjoy this humble potato recipe as a side dish with your favorite chicken, pork chops, or steak, or share it with friends at your next picnic or potluck.
+It is widely believed that German potato salad originated in Germany and later spread throughout Europe and the European colonies.
+Unlike the creamy, delicious, mayonnaise-based potato salad we are familiar with here in the US, this German potato salad (kartoffelsalat in German) combines boiled potatoes with bacon and bacon grease and sautéed onions in a zesty dijon vinaigrette.
+It is most often served hot or warm.

 - Thick-Cut Bacon